modular-magician/terraform-provider-google-beta/website/docs/r/compute_region_resize_request.html.markdown

 * `requested_run_duration` -
   (Optional)
   Requested run duration for instances that will be created by this request.
-At the end of the run duration instance will be deleted.
+At the end of the run duration instances will be deleted.
   Structure is [documented below](#nested_requested_run_duration).

 * `project` - (Optional) The ID of the project in which the resource belongs.